MihaiAlexandruT/Infinite-Scroll/README.md

 I created an animation using only CSS that moves from right to left and from left to right.
 Instead of colors, any materials the user desires can be used, and in the middle, they can add the information they wish to include.
-Animations can also be removed for a cleaner look of the page.
+Some animations can also be removed for a cleaner look of the page.